Ordering and using archival records

 The use of public archival records is defined by Slovenian archival legislation.
 Public archival records are available free of charge to anyone in the reading room of the Archives upon request.
 The visitor’s obligations and the use of archival records are defined by the reading room rules.

-Visitors can order archival records in person or place an order by mail, telephone, e-mail or online query.
+Visitors can order archival records in person in the information office or place an order by mail, telephone, e-mail or online query.
 Records ordered before 1 p.m. are made available for use the following workday at 8 a.m.
 Records kept in branch repositories will be made available for use within five workdays from the day of the order.

 Should the user submit imprecise or insufficient data pertaining to the records requested, the Archives will be unable to meet the order.
 Archival personnel must within three working days request the user to complete his order.

 Should the user not appear at the agreed date and fail to notify the Archives about his/her absence, the requested archival records will be returned to the repository after 7 workdays and the order will be cancelled.

 Visitors may order a maximum of five technical units of archival records per day.
 New order can be placed after the previous order has been reviewed and returned.
 In placing his order, the user should not exceed the maximum order of five technical units at a time.
 Only one technical unit and one finding aid may be used at a time.
 The following are considered as technical units: archival box, folder, book, map, charter, microfilm, microfiche, audio- and videocassette, etc. These rules also apply to born-digital or digitized archival records, but not to primary/original finding aids such as ledgers, indexes, card indexes, and computer databases.

 In the Archives, film archival material may be viewed on a viewing table or on video.
 The screening of films in cinemas is also possible, as is recording of records on film, electronic and optical media.